davidevecchi/TruSTI/README.md

 ### 1. Private Keys in SharedPreferences ⚠️ **HIGH SEVERITY**

 **Issue:**
 EC P-256 private keys are generated at runtime and persisted as JSON strings in Android `SharedPreferences`.
-On a non-encrypted device or with root access, any process can read the raw SharedPreferences database file (`/data/data/com.davv.trusti/shared_prefs/trusti_keys.xml`) and extract the private key in plaintext.
+On a non-encrypted device or with root access, any process can read the raw SharedPreferences database file and extract the private key in plaintext.

 **Impact:**
-- Complete compromise of the user's identity and all past messages if device is stolen
+- Complete compromise of identity and all past messages if device is stolen
 - No hardware security module protection
 - Forward secrecy does not protect past messages if the device is compromised *after* the fact

 **Current Status:**
 Keys are stored in `crypto/KeyManager.kt` as DER-encoded strings.
-This is safe enough for the MVP but must be upgraded for production.
+Safe enough for MVP but must be upgraded.

 **Mitigation:**
 Use Android `KeyStore` (available on API 23+, minSdk is 26):
-- Generate and store private keys in the OS-level KeyStore (hardware-backed on API 30+)
+- Generate and store private keys in the OS-level KeyStore
-- Private keys never leave the Keystore; sign/ECDH operations happen inside the Keystore
+- Private keys never leave the Keystore; sign/ECDH operations happen inside
 - Only public keys are readable from SharedPreferences
-- Implementation: Refactor `KeyManager` to use `KeyPairGenerator` with `AndroidKeyStore` provider
 - Timeline: Required before production release

 **Affected Files:**
 - `crypto/KeyManager.kt` (generate/load logic)
 - `smp/Encryption.kt` (ECDH, decrypt)
-- `smp/WebRtcTransport.kt` (SDP signing—see issue #2)
+- `smp/WebRtcTransport.kt` (SDP signing)

 ---

 ### 2. Unauthenticated SDP Identity Attributes ⚠️ **HIGH SEVERITY**

 **Issue:**
-During the handshake, A sends an offer with `x-trusti-pk` and `x-trusti-name` SDP attributes (plus optional name + disambiguation).
+During the handshake, A sends an offer with `x-trusti-pk` and `x-trusti-name` SDP attributes.
 These attributes are **not signed or authenticated**.
-A malicious tracker operator (or MITM at the tracker layer) can rewrite these attributes to impersonate a different peer.
+A malicious tracker operator can rewrite these attributes to impersonate a different peer.

-**Attack scenario:**
-1. A scans a QR code displaying B's public key
-2. A sends an offer to B's personal room with A's identity in SDP attributes
-3. Attacker intercepts the offer at the tracker and replaces `x-trusti-pk` with Attacker's key
-4. B receives the offer and sees "Attacker" is calling, not "A"
+**Impact:**
-5. B user accepts the bond thinking they are bonding with A, but they are bonded with Attacker
+- B user accepts the bond thinking they are bonding with A, but they are bonded with Attacker.

 **Current Status:**
 No SDP signing is implemented.
-After the DataChannel opens and `acc`/`rej` messages flow, the identity is implicitly confirmed (because B knows who they accepted), but during the initial handshake there is a brief window of vulnerability.
+Identity is implicitly confirmed after the DataChannel opens, but initial handshake is vulnerable.

 **Mitigation:**
-Sign the SDP offer (or at minimum, the public key + a nonce) with A's private key, so B can verify using the scanned A_pub:
+Sign the SDP offer with A's private key:
 - A computes a signature over `sha256(offer SDP)` using private key
 - A includes the signature in an SDP attribute: `a=x-trusti-sig:<BASE64_SIG>`
 - B receives offer, verifies signature using the scanned public key
-- If signature fails, reject the offer and warn the user
-- Implementation: Add signature generation in `WebRtcTransport.createOffer()`, verification in `WebRtcTransport.handleOffer()`, requires private key signing capability (see issue #1)
 - Timeline: Required before production release

 **Affected Files:**